CarCareTruth Score

 Last reviewed June 9, 2026

-TL;DR Confirmed ammonia-free and safe for aftermarket tint, with the safety data sheet itself classifying the formula as not hazardous · no signal word, no Prop 65, no required PPE.
+TL;DR Confirmed ammonia-free and safe for aftermarket tint, with the safety data sheet itself classifying the formula as not hazardous · no signal word, no Prop 65, and only mild, situational PPE precautions for eyes, skin, and lungs.
 Reliable streak performance per a modest Amazon track record, where owner reception is good rather than glowing.

 A specialty automotive glass cleaner from The Hope Company, a small Bridgeton, Missouri brand whose household Perfect Glass has carried a Consumer Reports top-pick history for years.
 The automotive version is the same base formula plus a road-grime additive, in a standard pump trigger sprayer.
 Confirmed ammonia-free at the bottle, the safety data sheet, the product spec, and an independent EWG entry. reception is good but not glowing across a modest review base, with consistent praise for streak-free results and bug-residue removal.